 Start the season with fresh line.
-When ice-fishing, we often use line that’s lighter than we use in open water.
-When the panfish get finicky, many experienced ice-anglers go to two and three pound test line, some even go down to one pound test line.
+When ice-fishing, we often use line that are lighter than we use in open water.
+When the panfish get finicky, many experienced ice anglers go to the two and three-pound test line, some even go down to one pound test line.
 That’s pretty thin stuff, and there is no margin for error.
 If you’re using light line and it’s not in the best of shape, you’re probably going to have problems.
-Fresh, good, high quality line is always a good idea, and is especially so when ice-fishing.
+Fresh, good, high-quality line is always a good idea and is especially so when ice-fishing.

 Make this the year you try some tungsten jigs.
 It might be hard for some to believe that the material your jig is made from matters, but sometimes it does.
-Tungsten is much more dense than lead, so a sixteenth ounce tungsten jig is much smaller physically than a sixteenth ounce lead jig, and much of the time fish prefer a smaller jig, especially when they’re not sure they want to bite.
+Tungsten is much dense than lead, so a sixteenth-ounce tungsten jig is much smaller physically than a sixteenth-ounce lead jig, and much of the time fish prefer a smaller jig, especially when they’re not sure they want to bite.
 Tungsten fishes heavy, so you can use a heavier jig that looks smaller, and that will put fish in the boat.
-Mooska and Banana Bug jigs are two tungsten jigs that really caught on last ice-season.
+Mooska and Banana Bug jigs are two tungsten jigs that really caught on the last ice season.

 Last thing: Plastic is becoming the go-to thing to tip jigs with.
 When the action is good, you’ll catch more fish with plastic instead of live bait because plastic is more durable: You’re not re-baiting after every fish or two.
 Match the plastic to the aggressiveness of the fish.
 When they’re biters, go with plastic that has more action and bulk, something like an Impulse Slug Bug.
 When the fish are finicky, less action and less size will be better: Try an Impulse Bloodworm.

-The weatherman in my radio just said to expect cold weather in the next few days.
+The weatherman on my radio just said to expect cold weather in the next few days.
 I doubt it will be cold enough to make ice, but if it does, I’ll be ready.
-If you consider what we just talked about, you will be too.
+If you consider what we just talked about, you can be ready for ice-fishing too.

 PHOTO CAPTION—Max Clark is a young angler who was ready for action when this big largemouth bass bit his bait under the ice.